SuperNova76/TopCPToolKit/docs/settings/met.md

 :   the input photon container, with a possible selection, in the format `container` or `container.selection`.

 `taus`
-:   the input tau container, with a possible selection, in the format `container` or `container.selection`.
+:   the input tau-jet container, with a possible selection, in the format `container` or `container.selection`.

 !!! note
     Defining a jet container is mandatory, but all other input containers are optional.